-Vy Higginsen learned about the power of music growing up on West 126th street in Harlem, and now her work, located only seconds from the apartment she grew up in, touches young people from all over the city and theatergoers around the world.
-NY1's Budd Mishkin filed the following One On 1 profile.
+Vy Higginsen, the co-writer and director of two new musicals, "We Are!" and "Alive," learned about the power of music growing up on West 126th Street in Harlem, and now, her work, located only seconds from the apartment she grew up in, touches young people from all over the city and theatergoers around the world.
+NY1's Budd Mishkin filed the following One On 1 profile on December 5, 2011.

 You can ask Vy Higginsen about almost anything — her Gospel For Teens choir, her trailblazing in magazine sales, radio and Broadway.
 But never, even indirectly, ask about her age.
 Ask her how old she was when she moved to the Bronx, and she will respond with a growl and laughter.